 Equity: We support participants in achieving equal voice by removing barriers to participation, reducing power imbalances, and counteracting systems of harm.

-Impartiality: We hold neutral space for others to express their ideas, while recognizing our responsibility to ground these discussions in evidence-based information.
+Impartiality: We hold impartial space for others to express their ideas, while recognizing our responsibility to ground these discussions in evidence-based information.